GroceriStar/ocr-grocery-parsing/docs/explanation.md

 But in order to get them into our system we should have website link, so we can add credits, image, title that we can use in our system

-So, How the end result will looks.

-End result is: we have 100 imported grocery lists into our database and they displayed in our project.
-Before that we should have our 30 images, that was converted at output.txt be updated, in order to follow the structure that we have.

-This is how our database looks like https://raw.githubusercontent.com/ChickenKyiv/creative/master/database-schemes/Groceristar%20%20%20SqlDBM.png